-15. INCOME TAXES
+16. INCOME TAXES

-Prior to revocation of the S-Election on July 27, 2020, the Company had historically been taxed as an S-Corporation for U.S. federal income tax purposes and income tax purposes in most states.
-As a result, income was not subject to U.S. federal income taxes or state income taxes in those states where the S-Corporation status was recognized.
-Therefore, previous to July 27, 2020, no provision or liability for federal or state income tax had been provided in the consolidated financial statements except for those states where the S-Corporation status was not recognized, or where states imposed a tax on S-Corporations.
+Before revocation of the S Election on July 27, 2020, the Company had historically been taxed as an S-Corporation for U.S. federal and most state income tax purposes.
+This resulted in income not being subject to U.S. federal income taxes or state income taxes in those states where the S-Corporation status was recognized.
+Therefore, before July 27, 2020, no provision or liability for federal or state income tax had been provided in the consolidated financial statements except for those states where the S-Corporation status was not recognized or that imposed a tax on S-Corporations.
 The provision for income tax in the historical periods prior to the Offering consisted of these state taxes and taxes from certain foreign jurisdictions where the Company was subject to tax.